Book of Storage Services

-- The metadata server is responsible to containing all the meta information around a Nutanix Objects deployment (e.g. buckets, objects, etc.).
-Leverages ChakrDB which is a RocksDB based Key-Value store developed by Nutanix.
-ChakrDB uses Nutanix ABS for storage.
+- The metadata server contains all the metadata around a Nutanix Objects deployment (e.g. buckets, objects, etc.).
+To bolster performance of the metadata server, Nutanix developed ChakrDB, leveraging a RocksDB based Key-Value store which consumes Nutanix Volumes for storage.

 - Object Controller

-- The Object Controller is responsible for managing object data and coordinates metadata updates with the Metadata Server.
+- Built in-house, this is the data path engine that is responsible for managing object data and coordinating metadata updates with the Metadata Server.
 It interfaces with Stargate via the Storage Proxy API.

 - Region Manager

 - The Region Manager is responsible to managing all of the object storage information (e.g. Region) on DSF.

 - A region provides the high-level mapping between an object and the corresponding locations on Nutanix vDisk(s).
 Similar to a vDisk ID, offset and length.